 - Dinner (Rice + saté chicken or deep fried chicken / rice + deep fried fish or fish saté or gado gado and many more dishes)

 We hope the volunteers can help €4 to cover the food costs.
 Accommodation is provided FREE in exchange for help with the English and Environmental programs.

 To reach us, Makassar has an international Airport, Sultan HasanUddin (UPG).
 Flights from Bali are around $60 and take about 1.5 hours, from Jakarta they take around 2 Hours.
 I recommend flying with Garuda Airline because it’s meant to be the safest.

-Grab a Taxi taking you to Daya Bus Terminal.
+Grab a Taxi to take you to Daya Bus Terminal.
 This is a short ride and will cost you 90’000 IDR ($7).
 Ask for the bus going to Belopa/ Palopo.
-There is a Bus leaving at around 10 am and a night bus at 8 pm.
-If you arrive at another time there are cars that can take you to Belopa / Palopo. but they often stop to pick up other passengers on the road along the way.
+A Bus is leaving at around 10 am and a night bus at 8 pm.
+If you arrive at another time some cars can take you to Belopa / Palopo. but they often stop to pick up other passengers on the road along the way.
 The whole ride takes 7-9 hours.
 All options will cost around 150’000 IDR ($11).